 Question 6: What is your approach to handling code testing?

 This can be a good hint to find if the developer practices unit tests methods TDD (Test-Driven Development) or is conversant.
-With this, you can ask to know the debugging and testing tools the developer uses.
+As a result, you can ask to know the debugging and testing tools the developer uses.

 Question 7: Have you ever encountered a cross-browser compatibility issue?
 Which has been your hardest experience with the same?

-If you are keen to hire a front-end developer this question gives your candidate the opportunity to talk about his experience in the development field and state the different cross-browser compatibility issues he has faced in the past.
-You can also get to know how he dealt with and resolved those issues.
+For instance, If you are keen to hire a front-end developer this question gives your candidate the opportunity to talk about his experience in the development field and state the different cross-browser compatibility issues he has faced in the past.
+Above all, you can also get to know how he dealt with and resolved those issues.